DevByFede/discord-AI-voice-bot/README.md

 }
 ```

-Last but not least, we need to login our bot:
+Last but not least, we need to login our bot by his token:

 ```javascript
 client.login(env.DISCORD_BOT_TOKEN);
 ```

-#  How to get Discord client ID and bot ID
+#  How to get Discord client ID and bot ID - Add it into your server!
 Create a new bot into <a href="https://discord.com/developers/">Discord developer portal</a>

 https://github.com/DevByFede/discord-AI-voice-bot/assets/175064645/4634244d-efd2-4925-b2a2-c1a9bfca36e3